JannikArndt/Musicista/README.md

 - barlines and repeats
 - automatically choose the right clef
 - automatically adjust measure width
+- Collection with all recent files and other suggestions
+- Edit instruments

 ###v0.6 (in development)###
 - support for multiple voices